ZeadShalaby/Compiler-lexical-Syntax-analysis/README.md

 ## About The Project

 📌Lexical analysis :

-is the process of converting a sequence of characters in a source code file into a sequence of tokens that can be more easily processed by a compiler or interpreter.
-It is often the first phase of the compilation process and is followed by syntax analysis and semantic analysis.
+What is Lexical Analysis?!
+Lexical analysis is the first phase of a compiler.
+It takes the modified source code from language preprocessors that are written in the form of sentences.
+The lexical analyzer breaks these syntax's into a series of tokens, by removing any whitespace or comments in the source code.

+Tokenization: Start by creating a lexer that will take the source code and break it into tokens.
+Regular Expressions: We will use regular expressions to match the tokens.
+Symbol Table: We will use a symbol table to store the tokens.

 📌Syntax analysis :

-also known as parsing, is the process of analyzing a string of symbols, either in natural language or in a computer language, according to the rules of formal grammar.
-It involves checking whether a given input is correctly structured according to the syntax of the language.
+What is Syntax Analysis?!
+Syntax analysis is the second phase of a compiler.
+It takes the token produced by lexical analysis as input and generates a parse tree (or syntax tree).
+Syntax analysis checks the tokens for any syntax errors.
+It also adds the additional information to the parse tree.

+Grammar: We will use a grammar to define the syntax of our language.
+Parser: We will use a parser to parse the tokens.
+Abstract Syntax Tree: We will use an abstract syntax tree to store the tokens.
+Error Handling: We will use error handling to handle any syntax errors.

 ## Contributing